-1. What practical steps can you take to put action to what you discovered on your journey so far?
-What are some thing that God has shown you in the process of this book that you can now put to action by making some clear decisions?

-GET OUT 2.
-In this chapter I make a comparison between the of prophets and Elisha.
-Do you identify more wit with the company of prophets?
+- 1. What practical steps can you take to put action to what you discovered on your journey so far?
+What are some things that God has shown you in the process of this book that you can now put to action by making some clear decisions? - 2.
+In this chapter I make a comparison between the company of prophets and Elisha.
+Do you identify more with Elisha or with the company of prophets?
 Why?
-If you identify the company of prophets, what practical dentify you make in order to change that? th Elisha or entify more
+If you identify more with the company of prophets, what practical decisions can you make in order to change that?